RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Related Work

 \subsection{Blockchain Scalability}

-It is well known that scalability is an unsolved issue in the existing blockchain systems.
-In the state-of-the-art literature, Bitcoin-NG~\cite{eyal2016bitcoin} boosts system throughput by allowing the shard leaders in an epoch to append more blocks than those of Bitcoin.
-However, the computation overhead of each node also increases substantially with the boosted throughput.
-ByzCoin~\cite{kogias2016enhancing} leverages a collective signing technique to reduce communication complexity of PBFT, but it does not make fundamental changes on PBFT to solve the scalability issue.
-Lightning network~\cite{poon2016bitcoin} and Bolt~\cite{green2017bolt} both utilize the off-chain payment to deal with scalability.
-Lightning network~\cite{poon2016bitcoin} allows the participants to transfer micro-payments through a payment channel without appending it onto the main chain.
-Bolt~\cite{green2017bolt} implements a privacy-preserving payment channel with zero-knowledge proofs.
-As an enhancement to the main chain, the off-chain solutions could increase the system throughput significantly.
-However, the off-chains generally do not have the same security guarantees as the main chain, which results in vulnerability to various attacks~\cite{lnddos,ruffing2015liar}.
+It is well known that scalability is an unsolved issue in existing blockchain systems especially considering the integration of IoT and blockchain~\cite{iwanicki2018distributed,lu2018internet}.
+Considerable effort has been made to tackle this problem from various perspectives.
+Bitcoin-NG~\cite{eyal2016bitcoin} boosts system throughput by allowing the shard leaders in an epoch to append more blocks than those in Bitcoin.
+However, this method results in substantially increasing the computation overhead of each node.
+ByzCoin~\cite{kogias2016enhancing} leverages a collective signing technique to reduce the communication complexity of PBFT, but it does not make fundamental changes to PBFT which solve the scalability issue.
+Lightning network~\cite{poon2016bitcoin} and Bolt~\cite{green2017bolt} both resort to off-chain payment, which allows participants to transfer micro-payments through a payment channel without appending it onto the main chain.
+However, off-chains generally do not have the same security guarantees as the main chain, which results in vulnerability to various attacks~\cite{lnddos,ruffing2015liar}.